Fast {\large\it Cl-}type inhibitory neuron with delayed feedback has non-markov output statistics: Definitions and assumptions

-Finally, it should be mentioned that our consideration will be valid also for artificial hardware neurons, see \cite{Rossell2012,Wang2013}, and abstract neurons used in mathematical studies, provided Cond0-Cond4 and Prop1-Prop3, above, are satisfied.
+The Prop1 expects that the delay is always the same and each impulse, entered the line is delivered to its output and effects the neuron.
+Thus, we do not consider here cases when the transmission is unreliable, or the delay time is not constant.

+The validity of the Prop2 depends on relation between the conduction velocity, recovery time and the line's length.
+Also Prop2 seems plausible if the firing frequency is low.

+The Prop3 just characterizes a neuronal model as inhibitory with GABA$_a$-type autapse.
+Its validity depends on the fact that the $Cl^-$ reversal potential is identical to the resting potential.
+In same cases this is fulfilled, see \cite{Benardo1994}.
+It is also expected that a single AP delivered by a feedback line is potent enough for canceling any excitation present.
+Taking into account that observed single GABA$_a$ IPSP peak value rare exceeds 6 mV, this may require the delay line sprouting into several autaptic endings.

-The important for us consequence of Prop2 of \cite{Vidybida2015} is that at any moment of time the feedback line is either empty, or conveys a single impulse.
-If it does convey an impulse, then its state can be described with a stochastic variable $s$, $s\in ]0;\Delta]$, which we call further ``time to live''.
-The variable $s$ denotes the exact time required by the impulse to reach the output end of the line, which is the neuron's input for inhibitory impulses, and to leave the line.
+The important for us consequence of the Prop2, above, is that at any moment of time the feedback line is either empty, or conveys a single impulse.
+If it does convey an impulse, then its state can be described with a stochastic variable $s$, $s\in ]0;\Delta]$, which we call further ``time to live'', see Fig. \ref{BNDwF}.
+The variable $s$ denotes the exact time required by the impulse to reach the output end of the line, which is the neuron's input for inhibitory impulses, and to leave the line with the consequences described in the Prop3, above.
 Here, $\Delta$ denotes the delay duration in the feedback line.
+Notice, that at the beginning of any ISI, the line is never empty.